paulbakker/paulbakker.github.io/_posts/2015-06-30-docker-cloud-network-performance.md

 | A2  | 22.8 MB/sec | 269 us | -8% |
 | D2  | 95.1 MB/sec | 231 us | -19% |

-We decided to switch to Flannel Vxlan for now for our Kubernetes clusters, at least until Wave fast datapath becomes generally available.
+We decided to switch to Flannel Vxlan for now for our Kubernetes clusters, at least until Weave fast datapath becomes generally available.

 Load balancer bandwidth
 ==